MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 **`VirtualApplication`** - **Virtual application**<br>
 `string`.
 Optional.
 Use when `WebAppKind != webAppLinux && WebAppKind != webAppContainer && WebAppkind != functionAppContainer && WebAppKind != functionApp && webAppKind != functionAppLinux && WebAppKind != ""`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the name of the Virtual Application that has been configured in the Azure portal.
+Specifies the name of the Virtual Application that has been configured in the Azure portal.
 This option is not required for deployments to the website root.
 The Virtual Application must have been configured before deployment of the web project.
 <!-- :::editable-content-end::: -->
 <br>